solviz/solviz-core/README.md

 * Really fast :rabbit2:

 ## Limitations
-Please, read our [wiki](https://github.com/obernardovieira/solviz/wiki) to better understand the story and the algorithm.
 As it is still under development
 * variables like: 0 and "some" directly in method
 * assembly